Skip to main content

 • Sensitive data access — Actions involving confidential information

-As you gain confidence in an agent, you can relax approval requirements—moving from “always approve” to “approve only if not on whitelist” to “no approval needed.”
+As you gain confidence in an agent, you can relax approval requirements — moving from “ask before every action” to “ask only when reaching new recipients” to “no approval needed.”

 What actions can require approval